wp-plugins/catablog/readme.txt

 * Export feature for saving the CataBlog database into a local XML file.
 * Lightbox displays the title, description and next/previous links.
 * Support for a stylesheet override file, simply add catablog.css in your theme directory.
+* More descriptive CSS classes to help CataBlog play nice with themes and other plugins.

 WARNING: If you are upgrading to this version from a version prior to 0.7.5 you will destroy all previously saved CataBlog data.
 Please back it up as necessary.